privacyguides/privacyguides.org/.github/ISSUE_TEMPLATE/1_Software_Suggestion.md

 ---
-name: "🆕 Software or Provider Suggestion"
+name: "Software or Provider Suggestion"
-about: "Suggest something new for us to look at!"
+about: "Suggest something new for us to look at, or something we should remove."
 ---

 ## Basic Information